YoungHu2023/cse15l-lab-reports/lab2.md

    `"/add-message"` the argument in `url.getPath().contains()`, checking if the correct path is passed in. <br>
    `"%s: %s\n",parameters[1].split("=")[1],parameters[0].split("=")[1]` the arguments to parse the content of queries and format them into a string. <br>
 - relevant field: <br>
     `chat`: the concatenated messages on the server.
-The new message is added to it. <br>
+The new message `"Yang: Hello"` is added to it. <br>

 ![Image](chat2.png)